m4l1c3/m4l1c3.github.io/_posts/2017-01-09-juice-shop.md

 pes[BgC7sn
 l}6D$gC7ss

 Now that I have the site's package.json file (node js package config) I can run an npm install and see if any dependencies have vulnerabilities, after running an npm install looks like sequelize and minimatch are both vulnerable because they're using an outdate package.
-Looks like another challenge solver: Inform the shop about avulnerable library it is using.
+Looks like another challenge solver: Inform the shop about a vulnerable library it is using.

 Looking back at the score board looks like we have an item around getting back all the users/passwords from our database, time to fire up sqlmap.
 I ended up running the following command which got me back the search parameter to use: